SocraticSam/anydoHabitica/README.md

 # AnydoHabitica

-A command line integration from Any.do to Habitica
+A command line integration tool from Any.do to Habitica

 ## Getting Started